znatri/HeartFailurePredictor-CS4641/PROPOSAL.md

 In summary, 'Time' emerges as the most significant variable, with a substantial negative impact on heart risk, while 'Ejection Fraction' has a negative impact, and 'Serum Creatinine' has a positive impact on the likelihood of heart failure.

 ![Accuracy Trends](https://i.imgur.com/0wZdPpP.png)

+The graph above illustrates the robust performance of the logistic regression model, achieving 93% training accuracy as the regularization strength increases.
+Testing accuracy exhibited a positive trend, signifying effective generalization to new data.
+Despite minor variations in accuracy across runs, the model consistently maintained a commendable testing accuracy range of approximately 0.91 to 0.93.
+Overall, these results validate the model’s reliability and effectiveness in heart failure prediction.

 ## Project Timeline